 Create your own authenticated http client

-You can get an authenticated, auto refreshing http client with your custom json data if you call the static
+You can get an authenticated, auto refreshing http client with your custom json data if you call the static function

 Keep in mind that this only authenticates with json provided by Google.